top of page

 Requisitioning by Ivan Vladimirov

-In different circumstances, he might have lived out his life as a kind and gentle teacher, maybe on a peasant commune.
-He was a sensitive and compassionate soul.
-And like the historian Madyarov discussed above, he stands out in Life and Fate as the rare example of someone who has not morally compromised themself down into little bits and pieces to get by in a system fueled by alienation and mistrust.
-As we'll see, he’ll stand true to his principles, no matter the cost.
+He might have lived out his life as a kind and gentle teacher in different circumstances, maybe on a peasant commune.
+He was a compassionate soul.
+As the historian Madyarov discussed above, he stands out in Life and Fate as the rare example of someone who has not morally compromised themself down into little bits and pieces to get by in a system fueled by alienation and mistrust.
+As we'll see, he'll stand true to his principles, no matter the cost.
 Few others do in this novel.

 That said, this was not an age of virtue but iron.
 What was needed in this new world was not powerless decency like Ikonnikov's, but hardness, like Comrade Mostovskoy, Lenin, Beria, and Stalin, the man of steel himself.
 The will and the power to impose one's will on society are all that matter for iron-hearted men like the Bolsheviks.
 They decide what is real and what is an illusion, even if those realities are illusions themselves.
 No matter, even illusions can be nourished with power and sustained through violence, at least for a time.
 Might makes right is a cliché, it is true, but it's accurate in this sense.
 If one has absolute power, one can shape minds, and if one can shape minds, one can try to alter the very fabric of social reality.
 For men like Stalin, this is real power and real power gets to define right and wrong.